The very Instagrammable Corner Room at Town Hall Hotel in London

 My Instagram photos of London

 Those who do the best on Instagram tend to not only take great photos, but they stick to a style of photography or a theme.
-When I see a photo by The Blonde Abroad or Be My Travel Muse, for example, I know it’s them even without reading the username.
 Therefore, I look forward to their posts, because I know they’ll always be posting something beautiful.
 This goes against my usual advice of “do whatever the hell you want”, but there’s no denying that having a particular theme, colour scheme, or style does help your Instagram account.

 Another important aspect is how your profile looks.
 People are going to make a snap judgement the second they look at your feed, and so your profile better be in good formation.
 That means the photos look good next to each other, there’s a nice running theme or colour scheme, and so on.
 Personally, I use an app called Mosaico to plan my feed.
 It costs £5.99, but it’s worth it to me to be able to play around with my photos and organise what I’m going to post next.
 Plus, I enjoy moving the photos around and seeing how they look with each other; it’s like a puzzle.